amit-singh25/Whole-genome_Seq_Variant_calling/README.md

 Quality-based trimming as well as Adapter removal can be done in [Flexbar](https://github.com/seqan/flexbar)

 ## Mapping reads onto a reference genome
-#### Genome indexing

-For many model organisms, the genome and pre-built reference indexes are available from [iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).
-Bowtie2 indexes can be made directly from [FASTA](ftp://ftp.ensembl.org/pub/release-97/fasta/)genome file using bowtie2-buid.

-#### Alignment

 The next step is to align the reads to a reference genome.
 There are many programs available to perform the alignment.
-Two of the most popular are [BWA](http://bio-bwa.sourceforge.net/bwa.shtml) and [Bowtie2](http://bowtie-bio.sourceforge.net/index.shtml).
-Here focus more on Bowtie2.
+The high efficiency and accuracy alines without allowing large gaps, such as splice junctions is [BWA](http://bio-bwa.sourceforge.net/bwa.shtml).

+#### Genome indexing

 #### Remove duplicated mapped reads